Rameswaram: Municipal Administration and politics

 According to the Madras Presidency Panchayat Act of 1885, Rameswaram was declared a panchyat union during British times.
 It became a township during 1958 and was declared a municipality in 2004.
 Rameswaram is a 3rd grade municipality having 21 wards, out of which 6 are general wards for women and one is reserved for Scheduled Caste women.
 The major sources of budgeted income for Rameswaram municipality comes from the Devolution Fund of ₹17 million and property tax of ₹2.4 million.
 The major expense heads are for salaries of ₹6 million, operating expenses of ₹3.7 million, and repair & maintenance expenditure of ₹2.3 million.
 The functions of the municipality are devolved into six departments: General, Engineering, Revenue, Public Health, Town planning and the Computer Wing.
 All these departments are under the control of a Municipal Commissioner who is the supreme executive head.
 The legislative powers are vested in a body of 21 members, one each from the 21 wards.
 The legislative body is headed by an elected Chairperson assisted by a Deputy Chairperson.

 Rameswaram comes under the Ramanathapuram assembly constituency and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
-The current MLA of the constituency is Dr. Manikandan from the AIADMK.
+Katharbatcha Muthuramalingam from the DMK is serving as the MLA since 2021.

 Rameswaram is a part of the Ramanathapuram (Lok Sabha constituency) – it has been realigned in 2008 to have the following assembly constituencies – Paramakudi (SC), Ramanathapuram, Mudukulathur, Aranthangi, Tiruchuli (newly created).
-The constituency was traditionally a stronghold of the Indian National Congress that won 6 times till the 1991 elections, after which it was won twice each by the All India Anna Dravida Munnetra Kazhagam (ADMK) and the Dravida Munnetra Kazhagam (DMK).
+The constituency was traditionally a stronghold of the Indian National Congress that won 6 times till the 1991 elections, after which it was won twice each by the All India Anna Dravida Munnetra Kazhagam (AIADMK) and the Dravida Munnetra Kazhagam (DMK).
 The current Member of Parliament from the constituency is A. Anwhar Raajhaa from the AIADMK party.

 Economy

 Being a pilgrimage town, the majority of the population is involved in tourism related industry consisting of trade and services.
 Service sector increased from 70% in 1971 to 98.78% in 2001, while the agricultural sector reduced from 23% in 1971 to 0.13% in 2001.
 Rameswaram is an industrially backward town – there has been no demarcation for industrial land due to the pilgrim sanctity and ecological fragile geography.
 Being an island town, the traditional occupation was fishing, but due to poor returns, the people in fishing community have gradually shifted to other professions.
-Banks such as State Bank of India, Indian Bank and RDCC Bank have their branches in Rameswaram.
+Banks such as State Bank of India, Indian Bank, Union Bank of India and RDCC Bank have their branches in Rameswaram.

+Rameshwaram has well road connectivity from Madurai by National Highway NH87 passes through Manamadurai-Paramakudi-Ramanathapuram and National Highway NH536 from Trichy passes through Pudukkottai-Karaikudi-Ramanathapuram.
+Indian government and state government are keep developing the road connectivity in this region as the number of tourists gets increased every year.